tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - A tapestry of trees in bloom, in front of a mountain, in an unusual and hard to recognize style, probably from far away (unknown value, from [[Mezzar|Grimbaskal]]'s Hoard) %%SECRET[38]%%
 - Carved bone statuette of an eagle (80 - 130 gp, from [[Mezzar|Grimbaskal]]'s Hoard) %%SECRET[39]%%
 - The polished skull of a unicorn, latticed with luminescent blooms, and seemingly a minor enchantment to keep the flowers alive (150 - 900 gp, from [[Mezzar|Grimbaskal]]'s Hoard) %%SECRET[40]%%
-- A giant-sized hunting horn carved from a mammoth tusk and scrimshawed with elaborate patterns (400 - 650 gp, from [[Mezzar|Grimbaskal]]'s Hoard) %%SECRET[30]%%
 - A life-sized wooden statute of an owl, carved from a single piece of wood, deep red in color, with gems for eyes and silver highlights on the feathers and talons (30 - 180 gp, from [[Mezzar|Grimbaskal]]'s Hoard)%%SECRET[42]%%
 - A harp, its pillar carved to represent a beautiful elf (30 - 180 gp, from [[Mezzar|Grimbaskal]]'s Hoard)%%SECRET[42]%%
 - A richly detailed, beautifully made painting of an ancient elven forest, of Elven make (at least 500 gp, possibly much more, from [[Mezzar|Grimbaskal]]'s Hoard) %%SECRET[44]%%